-Seventeen prints of Lines and Lineage will be exhibited at the PHOTOLUX FESTIVAL in Lucca, Tuscany from 16 November to 8 December 2019 along with the other finalists of the 2019 Leica Oskar Barnack Award.
+Seventeen prints of Lines and Lineage is on exhibition at the PHOTOLUX FESTIVAL in Lucca, Tuscany from 16 November to 8 December 2019 along with the other finalists of the 2019 Leica Oskar Barnack Award.

 Chiesa di Santa Maria Annunziata dei Servi